keybase/book-content/01-account/01-devices.md

 ![]({{url_for('static', filename='img/kb-three-devices.png')}})
 {# illo update: minor but can we edit the paper key to show an actual string of words written so it looks more like an actual paper key? #}

 With a few devices and paper keys, you have control over your account in a way that is extremely reliable and trustworthy.
-Now you’re ready to let people know this account belongs to you.
+Now you’re ready to let people know this account belongs to you with proofs.